SQweb-team/Multipass-WordPress-Plugin/src/readme.txt

 = Personnalize Paywall button =

-Since 2.2.4 you can personnalize Paywall button for corresponding with your website You need to use the css class
+Since 2.2.4 you can personnalize Paywall button for corresponding with your website You need to use the CSS class
 `
 sqw-paywall-button-container
 `
-For personnalize the div contain button and
+For personnalize the div contain button
-`
-sqw-paywall-button
-`
-for the button.

 = Using this plugin with a load-balancer or a reverse proxy =